-Achari Chicken which literally meals “pickled” chicken is made with pickling spices.
-This North Indian curry uses an unbelievably flavorful combination of spices such as fennel seeds, nigella seeds and fenugreek seeds for a warm, rich, pickle-flavor packed curry with smokey aromas.
+Achari Chicken which literally means "pickled" chicken is made with pickling spices.
+This North Indian curry uses an unbelievably flavorful combination of spices such as fennel seeds, nigella seeds, and fenugreek seeds for a warm, rich, pickle-flavored curry with smokey aromas.

 My mouth starts to water as I describe this dish.
 I grew up eating homemade pickles and the spices always made me curious as the flavors are so much intense.
-One of the spices used in making Indian pickles in nigella seeds known as Kalonji in India and I am so excited to introduce this new spice to you via this spicy, finger licking chicken curry.
+One of the spices used in making Indian pickles is nigella seeds known as Kalonji in India and I am so excited to introduce this new spice to you via this spicy, finger-licking chicken curry.

-Here are few unique must-have whole spices to make the best Achari Chicken curry
+Here are a few unique must-have whole spices to make the best Achari Chicken curry

 - Kalonji - These tiny black onion seeds look similar to black sesame seeds but with a different flavor profile.
 Frying them in hot oil for a few seconds releases a load of nutty, smokey, piquant flavors

-- Fennel Seeds – Often chewed as an after-dinner digestive, these sweet, anise-flavored morsels add a hint of sweetness in this curry
+- Fennel Seeds - Often chewed as an after-dinner digestive, these sweet, anise-flavored morsels add a hint of sweetness to this curry

-- Mustard Seeds – These pungent, nutty seeds are essential in pickles and curries.
-Adding them to a hot tadka make them crackle and pop to release their earthy flavor
+- Mustard Seeds - These pungent, nutty seeds are essential in pickles and curries.
+Adding them to a hot tadka makes them crackle and pop to release their earthy flavor

 - Cumin Seeds - Also known as Jeera, cumin adds nutty, warm flavors and dimensions to this curry